Process Optimisation For Your Business

 - Customer support during and after a sale.

-Supporting or secondary processes
+2. Supporting secondary processes

 Supporting processes work behind the scenes to support the operational processes.
 They support your staff and are vital for keeping your operations running.
 For example, payroll, office cleaners, IT and human resources.
 While they do not generate income, you will find it challenging to achieve success without them.